umangbhatia786/PlaywrightPOMFramework/README.md

 - Group related tests in describe blocks
 - Use descriptive test names
 - Tag tests appropriately (@smoke, @regression, etc.)
+- Use fixtures for common setup (authentication, etc.)

 ### 3. Page Objects
 - Keep page objects focused on single pages
 - Use meaningful method names
 - Return values when appropriate for assertions
+- Use POManager for centralized access

 ### 4. Test Data
 - Externalize all test data